 Below are four tips to help improve your credit so you can receive better loan terms.

 Payment history is an important part of your credit score.
 Factors such as paying bills late, having accounts referred to collections, or declaring bankruptcy can impact your score negatively and appear on your credit report.
 If you’ve missed payments in the past, get current on your account balances.
 While it may take time, the longer you pay on time, the stronger your score will become.

 Keeping account balances low can help improve your score, as having a high outstanding debt can negatively impact your score.
 Owing a lot of money to creditors hurts your credit history.

 Closing older credit cards can harm your credit history, as credit history builds your credit score.

 No. 4: Don’t max out what you owe

 The amount of debt you have compared to your credit limit is used to create your credit score.
 If the amount you owe is too close to your credit limit, it can weigh on your credit score.

-No. 5: Can bad credit loans improve your credit?
+Can bad credit loans improve your credit?

 Bad credit loans can be used to improve your credit history–especially if you don’t have an extensive amount of credit history.
 Select a loan that is affordable and use a lender that reports payments to the major credit bureaus.
 If you borrow a bad credit loan from a lender that reports your payments to credit bureaus and if you make on-time payments, it may result in a positive impact on your credit report.
 It’s important to make payments on time to prevent negative reporting for making late payments.